 Cedar Point– Sandusky, Ohio

 This “Roller Coaster Capital of the World” contains more than 18 electrifying coasters only for the bravest thrill seekers.
 Cedar Point is constantly building new coasters, making it an annual destination option for an RV road trip.
 Its campground, Lighthouse Point, has a luxurious feel.
 Every RV site offers a full hook-up with water, sewer, electric, cable, as well as a personal picnic table.
-Opening in spring/summer 2018 are 25 new sites, allowing RVers to incorporate some glamping into their vacations.
+Opening in spring/summer 2018 are 25 new sites, allowing RVers to incorporate glamping into their vacations.
 The new “Ultimate RV” sites contain a private patio area, dining table with chairs, built-in charcoal grill, and a fire pit complete with oversized lounge furniture.
 Lighthouse Point is located right next to Lake Erie Beach for an added relaxation bonus.

 Lake Compounce– Bristol, Connecticut